SHARP-EATMAN

 A female dwarf Epeolus cuckoo bee

-At the National Butterfly Center, Epeolus cuckoos can be found visiting aster-family plants, particularly during the fall.
+At the National Butterfly Center, Epeolus can be found visiting aster-family plants, particularly during the fall.
 The most common of these is the Epeolus pusillus shown here.
 This bee is relatively small and easy to miss. ("Pusillus" means "small" ).
 It preys principally on the correspondingly small compact cellophane bee (Colletes compactus).
 The two bee species sometimes can be discovered feeding side-by-side on the same plant.
 Epeolus pusillus also hs been documented parasitizing the nests of Colletes americanus, C. ciliatoides and C. deserticola.

 Spring Triepeolus